smartcontractkit/external-adapters-js/packages/composites/dydx-rewards/README.md

 |    ✅     | `PRIVATE_KEY` | Private key of account used to make special callbacks |         |             |
 |    ✅     |   `RPC_URL`   |                  RPC URL of ETH node                  |         |             |

+**Additional environment variables must be set according to the IPFS adapter.**
+This composite adapter executes the code from the IPFS source adapter.
+As such the same configuration apply to this adapter.
+See [../../sources/ipfs/README.md](../../sources/ipfs/README.md) for more details.
+The IPFS adapter environment variables need to be prefixed with `IPFS_`.

 ## Running

 See the [Composite Adapter README](../README.md) for more information on how to get started.